 Are you ready to step back in time?
 Their lobby area will do just that.
 I really need to arrive nice and early one day just to have time to peruse their cabinets of film memorabilia.

 It may not be the biggest Lobby in the world but it’s probably the most intriguing one.
 There’s even a Dalek to pose for a photo by.
 Not that Jamie had a clue what it was!
 I had to laugh at their waste bins dotted around the place, practical yet obvious.
 They are currently selling movie posters but in the past they’ve had a really good selection of second hand Disney DVD’s that you can buy for next to nothing.
 Yes Jamie brought a stuffed toy seal with him!

-All drinks and snacks are also fairly priced.
+Drinks and snacks are all fairly priced.
 We spend a fraction here than if we were to go into town.
 I can highly recommend the sweet popcorn.

 The ice cream stand is always busy during the interval.
 They even sell tubs of my favourite local ice cream Dennett’s.